-7. Data synthesis

-- i) We will appraise and summarise results of a systematic review, where available. - ii) We will appraise and summarise controlled clinical trials narratively, unless there is capacity to conduct synthesis within the one week time frame. - We will only conduct a meta-analysis if the included studies are sufficiently homogeneous in terms of design, population, interventions and comparators reporting the same outcome measures.
-The results for clinically homogeneous studies will be meta-analysed using RevMan (Review Manager).

-- Meta-analyses will be conducted using the inverse variance method.
+7 • Data synthesis i) We will appraise and summarise results of a systematic review, where available. ii ) We will appraise and summarise controlled clinical trials narratively, unless there is capacity to conduct synthesis within the one week time frame. - We will only conduct a meta-analysis if the included studies are sufficiently homogeneous in terms of design, population, interventions and comparators reporting the same outcome measures.
+The results for clinically homogeneous studies will be meta-analysed using RevMan (Review Manager). - Meta-analyses will be conducted using the inverse variance method.
 A random effect model will be used.
-Separate meta-analyses will be presented for specific populations or interventions if statistically significant heterogeneity is explained by some of these, or if a convincing subgroup effect is found. - For any outcomes where insufficient data are found for a meta-analysis, a narrative synthesis will be presented. - iii) We will summarise observational studies and case series in a table format - iv) Grading the quality (or certainty) of the evidence - Where possible, and we find systematic reviews that include reporting using the Grading of Recommendations Assessment, Development and Evaluation (GRADE) approach, we will present those findings.
+Separate meta-analyses will be presented for specific populations or interventions if statistically significant heterogeneity is explained by some of these, or if a convincing subgroup effect is found. - For any outcomes where insufficient data are found for a meta-analysis, a narrative synthesis will be presented. ii i) We will summarise observational studies and case series in a table format will summarise observational studies and case series in a table format

+- iv) Grading the quality (or certainty) of the evidence - Where possible, and we find systematic reviews that include reporting using the Grading of Recommendations Assessment, Development and Evaluation (GRADE) approach, we will present those findings.
 GRADE aims to provide a sensible and transparent approach to grading quality (or certainty) of evidence and the strength of recommendations. - GRADE considers not only the risk of bias (appraisal of internal validity), but also whether the evidence is consistent across studies, directly applicable to the PICO, precise with adequate events and sample size and whether publication bias is possible.